emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+I decided first to use fixed size windows with some overlaps the resulat was ok but not good enough and consistent with car size and posion in the frame
+Then i decide to use diffrent size windows with a scale.
+The scale factor was set on different regions of the image (e.g. small near the horizon, larger in the center). here are some examples I used for sliding windows:
+    ystart = 400
+    ystop = 464
+    scale = 1.0

+    ystart = 416
+    ystop = 480
+    scale = 1.0

+    ystart = 400
+    ystop = 496
+    scale = 1.5

+    ystart = 432
+    ystop = 528
+    scale = 1.5

+    ystart = 400
+    ystop = 528
+    scale = 2.0

+    ystart = 432
+    ystop = 560
+    scale = 2.0

+    ystart = 400
+    ystop = 596
+    scale = 3.5

+    ystart = 464
+    ystop = 660
+    scale = 3.5

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

 ![](https://github.com/emilkaram/Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/blob/master/images/6.png)